yikangshen/MoA/README.md

   	+ Test Unsupervised Parsing
     ```sh test.sh /path/to/checkpoint```

-    The default setting in MoA achieves a BLEU of approximately `28.4` on WMT14 EN-DE test set.
+    In default setting, the MoA achieves a BLEU of approximately `28.4` on WMT14 EN-DE test set.